dr-guangtou/daily_astroph/astroph-1803.md

 ## Mar 5:

 #### [Red Misfits in the Sloan Digital Sky Survey: Properties of Star-forming Red Galaxies](https://arxiv.org/abs/1803.01027)
+    * Red optical color但形成恒星，不光是dusty edge-on导致的
+    * The proportion of Red Misfits is nearly independent of environment and this population exhibits both intermediate morphologies and an enhanced likelihood of hosting an AGN.
+    * transition population

 #### [The LABOCA/ACT Survey of Clusters at All Redshifts: multi-wavelength analysis of background submillimeter galaxies](https://arxiv.org/abs/1803.01102)
+    * LABOCA, ATCA 2.1GHz, PACS+SPIRE
+    * LASCAR 870 μm maps were reduced using a multi-scale iterative pipeline that removes the SZE increment signal, yielding point-source sensitivities of σ ∼ 2mJybeam−1
+    * Compared to −1.7 previous results for single-dish surveys, our redshift distribution has a comparatively larger fraction of sources at z > 3 and the high-redshift tail is more extended.

 #### [Two more, bright, z > 6 quasars from VST ATLAS and WISE](https://arxiv.org/abs/1803.01424)
+    * 3-D color space找高红移QSO：i − z : z − W1 : W1 − W2 with the WISE W1(3.4 micron) and W2 (4.5 micron) bands taking the place of the usual NIR J band to help decrease stellar dwarf contamination.

 #### [Connections between star cluster populations and their host galaxy nuclear rings](https://arxiv.org/abs/1803.01501)